fairlearn/fairlearn/docs/user_guide/assessment.rst

 Next, we can see the metrics evaluated on each of the groups identified by the :code:`sf_data` column.
-These are accessed through the :meth:`MetricFrame.by_group` property:
+These are accessed through the :attr:`MetricFrame.by_group` property:

 .. doctest:: assessment_metrics
     :options:  +NORMALIZE_WHITESPACE